ethercreative/seo/README.md

 ### TODO
-* Sitemap support for custom routes & categories
+* Sitemap support for categories
-* Sitemap Craft Commerce support
+* Add hooks to sitemap for plugin support
 * **Test with multiple locales**